The Problem with Most Sole Trader vs Limited Company Calculators

 Under a sole trader structure, your vehicle is a business asset.
 You claim capital allowances on the purchase price and deduct running costs (fuel, insurance, repairs) as allowable expenses.
 There is no personal benefit charge because you are the business.
 The line between business and personal use is drawn through the capital allowance and expense claims, not through a separate tax charge.

 Under a limited company, the car is owned by the company.
 If you have any personal use (including commuting), HMRC treats that as a benefit-in-kind.
 You pay income tax on the BIK value.
-Your company pays Class 1A National Insurance on it at 13.8%.
+Your company pays Class 1A National Insurance on it at 15% (from 6 April 2025).
 The company can claim capital allowances and deduct running costs, but the BIK charge is a real cost that must be factored into any comparison.

 This is where most "sole trader vs limited company tax calculator" tools fall down.
 They compare the headline tax rates but ignore the BIK liability entirely.